collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * "Shared Repository" Model
 * "Fork and Pull" Model

-The two different models typically correspond to the two different account types
+The two different models typically correspond to the two different account types and which model you uses depends on whether you have write permission to the repo.

 </td></tr>